UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 \subsection{Local calibration}

-To study the impact on cosmology of spatially-varying shear biases, we perform a local shear calibration using different scales, following the method explained in Sect.~\ref{sec:local_calibration}.
+To study the impact on cosmology of spatially varying shear biases, we performed a local shear calibration using different scales, following the method explained in Sect.~\ref{sec:local_calibration} for the multiplicative shear bias.
+For the additive bias, we used the value obtained with the global calibration because the local calibration value is very noisy.
 The result is shown in Fig.~\ref{fig:P3_corr_z065_all_deg}.
 We see that a local calibration will always shift $\Omega_\textrm{m}$ to a lower value except for the calibration on $0.5$~deg$^2$.
-These variations are all within the statistical error bars indicating that the spatial variations of the bias is random.
+These variations are all within the statistical error bars.
 There is no systematic variation that becomes evident when going to smaller calibration sizes.
-For $A_\textrm{s}$ and $\sum M_\nu$, the trend is not clear. $\Omega_\textrm{m}$ shifts by $-0.015$ which corresponds to $-0.3\sigma$ (i.e.~$0.3$ times the statistical uncertainty) when the calibration goes from global to local on $4$~deg$^2$ for example.
+For $A_\textrm{s}$ and $\sum M_\nu$, the trend is not clear. $\Omega_\textrm{m}$ shifts by $-0.015,$ which corresponds to $-0.3\sigma$ (i.e.,~$0.3$ times the statistical uncertainty) when the calibration goes from global to local on $4$~deg$^2$ for example.

-From this work, it is not clear which calibration size is the best one because depending on the size of the calibration we will capture more or less the local effect.
+From this work, it is not clear which calibration size is the best one because, depending on the size of the calibration, we will capture more or less the local effect.
 Future work has to be done to determine the criteria to choose the size of the calibration.
-In this work, when we need a local calibration, we will use the one done on $1$~deg$^2$ because it seems reasonable in terms of errors.
+In this work, when we need a local calibration, we use the one done on $1$~deg$^2$ because the relative error of the selection matrix (which is the limiting one) is below 10\%.